 Finally, many attorneys spend considerable time drafting and perfecting separation agreements to include a variety of protective provisions.
 Your online form agreement may leave out these provisions and leave you vulnerable.
 For example, if one aspect of the agreement is found to be inapplicable or unenforceable in court, will the rest of the agreement survive?
 Or, what happens if the parties later reconcile—is the agreement automatically revoked or does it remain in place until a new agreement is signed?
 You’ll want to make sure your agreement addresses these common “what if” scenarios, which can be highly specific to your individual state and usually aren’t covered in the “one size fits all” agreements you find on the internet.

 No matter what you decide regarding the substance and language of your property settlement agreement, you should make sure that the final draft exemplifies your true intent before you sign.
 A good attorney will help explain the provisions in a separation agreement and make sure you’re protected going forward.

 - Establishing Date Of Separation In A Virginia Divorce

 - Setting Aside Separation Agreements in Virginia

 Our Family Lawyers

 The highly-rated attorneys at Livesay & Myers, P.C. have years of experience in the review, drafting and negotiation of separation agreements.
 If you are facing a separation or divorce in Northern Virginia, we can help.
-Be sure to read our client reviews, then examine the profiles of each of our family lawyers to find the one who is the best fit for you.
+Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

 Fall Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $200 ($150 for our Leesburg office).
+For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $200 ($150 for our Ashburn office).
 Contact us today to take advantage of this discounted rate.